alexandermander/SLP/main.typ

 == Assignment WiFi (Group)

-I did the group assignment, but when we wanted to deauth the beacon WiFi, there were too many access points, so we could not do the deauth from our Raspberry Pi.

-So I decided to do the assignment individually, without the WiFi Pineapple, since I have my own internet adapter that can do monitor mode.
+I did the group assignment, but when we wanted to deauth with WiFi pineapple.
+So I decided to do the assignment individually, without the WiFi Pineapple, since I have my own internet adapter that can do monitor mode, I can still do the assignment.

 To set up for the assignment, I used a Raspberry
 Pi to create a hotspot.
 The commands I used were: